Gene Takagi, Principal

 Gene's professional experiences are diverse: corporate attorney for Sheppard Mullin Richter & Hampton LLP, professor of nonprofit law at the University of San Francisco, director of the medical and behavior divisions of the San Francisco SPCA, management consultant for Allders International (specialty retail), and managing director of Suki's International (beauty/education).
 This background helps him provide clear, understandable legal advice with an appreciation of the relevant business issues.
-Gene, a graduate of UCLA School of Law and of USF's Master of Nonprofit Administration program, is a recipient of multiple awards for his work, including Outstanding Nonprofit Lawyer (American Bar Association, 2016), Outstanding Barrister of the Year (Bar Association of San Francisco) and Northern California Super Lawyer (2015, 2016), and serves on the board of CompassPoint and the public policy committee of Independent Sector.
+Gene, a graduate of UCLA School of Law and of USF's Master of Nonprofit Administration program, is a recipient of multiple awards for his work, including Outstanding Nonprofit Lawyer (American Bar Association, Nonprofit Organizations Committee, 2016), Outstanding Barrister of the Year (Bar Association of San Francisco) and Northern California Super Lawyer (2015, 2016, 2017, 2018, 2019).
+He currently serves on the boards of CompassPoint and The Nonprofit Quarterly and the planning committee of the WCTEO.
+Gene previously served on the boards of Community Initiatives, Net Impact, JCYC, the Barristers Club of the Bar Association of San Francisco, and the Public Policy Committee and John W. Gardner Leadership Award Committee of Independent Sector.

-Prior to joining NEO Law Group, Erin was a litigation associate with Simpson Thacher & Bartlett LLP, where she worked on a number of complex commercial litigation matters.
+Prior to joining NEO Law Group, Erin was a litigator with Simpson Thacher & Bartlett LLP, where she worked on a number of complex commercial litigation matters.
 In addition, Erin clerked for the Honorable Dana M. Sabraw in the United States District Court for the Southern District of California.
-She also currently serves on the board of directors of the YWCA of San Francisco & Marin.
 Erin is a graduate of UCLA, summa cum laude in Women’s Studies and Political Science, and Yale Law School, where she was Submissions Director and Symposium Coordinator of the Yale Journal of Law and Feminism.
 She is admitted to practice law in the states of California and New York.

 Michele Berger, Associate Attorney

-Michele Berger is a nonprofit and exempt organizations attorney and a contributor of over 50 published articles on the Nonprofit Law Blog.
-Now in her fifth year working with NEO Law Group, Michele has assisted clients with nonprofit formation, exemption, charitable registration, fiscal sponsorship, property tax exemption, bylaws review, and on various governance matters.
-Michele has also led seminars for emerging nonprofit leaders, presented for The Foundation Center, produced short videos on startup issues, and co-authored articles for The Nonprofit Quarterly.
+Michele Berger is author of How can the board of a bar association prevent and respond to sexual harassment?
+(American Bar Association Bar Leader Magazine, Sep/Oct 2018) and a contributor of over 50 published articles on the Nonprofit Law Blog.
+Now in her sixth year working with NEO Law Group, Michele has assisted clients with nonprofit formation, exemption, charitable registration, fiscal sponsorship, property tax exemption, international grantmaking, bylaws review, and on various governance matters.
+Michele has also led seminars for emerging nonprofit leaders, presented for The Foundation Center, produced short videos on startup issues, and co-authored articles for The Nonprofit Quarterly and the Alameda County Bar Association Blog.

 Michele graduated cum laude from the University of San Francisco School of Law, where she was a member of the McAullife Honor Society and on the board of the Law Students for Reproductive Justice.
 Michele received a bachelor of arts degree in Legal Studies from UC Berkeley and is admitted to practice law in California.